 What to use:

-During pregnancy and postpartum, it’s best to keep things simple: our Gentle Cleanser or Balancing Oil Cleanser is wonderful to gently cleanse your skin.
-In combination, these two cleansers gently remove any impurities from the day and feature nurturing botanicals that target a variety of inflammatory skin issues.
-Our Gentle Cleanser is pH balanced and won’t compromise your skin’s protective barrier, while our Balancing Oil Cleanser beautifully removes products and pollutants from the day.
+During pregnancy and postpartum, it’s best to keep things simple: our Gentle Cleanser is wonderful to gently cleanse your skin.
+Our Gentle Cleanser is pH balanced and won’t compromise your skin’s protective barrier.

 Follow up with our Rose Water Toner, which is specifically designed for daily use even with the most sensitive of skin types.
 Formulated with roses harvested from our micro-farm, this toner will keep your skin hydrated and is a refreshing pick-me-up that smells amazing and never causes irritation.